divelab/AIRS/OpenBio/Seq2Exp/README.md

 This is the official implement of Paper [Learning to Discover Regulatory Elements for Gene Expression Prediction]().

+The Dataset for this repo can be downloaded from https://huggingface.co/datasets/xingyusu/GeneExp.

 $Cell_Type=K562 or GM12878
 $DATA_ROOT is the data root path